Have you checked on your old 401(k) lately?

 Lastly, another important factor to consider is the cost of maintaining an account and cost of the underlying investments.
 In some cases, your old employer’s 401(k) plan may have negotiated low-cost institutional pricing and have reasonable fees for you to maintain the account; however, this is not always the case.
 Just as some 401(k) plans are better in terms of costs, some advisors may cost more than others.

 The key here is having all the information necessary to make an informed decision.
-For this reason, if you are considering an IRA rollover, it is prudent to speak with a Registered Investment Advisor, who is required by law to behave as a fiduciary and be fully transparent in terms of pricing.
+For this reason, if you are considering an IRA rollover, it is prudent to speak with a registered investment adviser, which has a fiduciary requirement to act in the client’s best interest and be fully transparent in terms of all costs and fees.

 Contact me or another Kaufman Rossin Wealth professional if you have questions about your retirement plans or want to learn more about rolling over your old 401(k) into an IRA account to take advantage of the above benefits.